hyphacoop/go-dasl/README.md

 - Pre-release versions (like x.y.z-alpha) are not intended to be used by the public
 - Zero versions (0.y.z) are ready to use, but may have breaking changes
-- 1.0.0 will be released once the DRISL spec has been finalized
+- 1.0.0 will be released once the DRISL and CID specs have been finalized

 ## Funding